architdate/PSARipper/README.md

 > 4/7/2020; 5:20 PM SGT: Patched public script; Added revalidation with a redirect if no cache was present.
 Easy enough to break, just call via cfscrape again, this time the session has a cache and should be able to view the underlying url just fine without any unnecessary 302s

-> Exploit ouo.io shortner by forcing generation of OUO links on the 6th VstCnt through forced cookie injection.
+> 13/4/2023; 1:02 AM SGT: Exploit ouo.io shortner by forcing generation of OUO links on the 5th VstCnt through forced cookie injection.
 Thanks @Loli-Killer .
 Finally bypassed it again :)

 The script so far has been patched unsuccessfully `5` times.